Changes in COVID-19 hospitalization metrics lead to pandemic daily high for North Carolina

 North Carolina reached another daily high for hospitalizations statewide — at 1,423 — related to the COVID-19 pandemic.

-In this instance, however, the state Department of Health and Human Services forewarned Thursday that Friday's report would reflect two one-time metric changes.
+In this instance, however, the state Department of Health and Human Services forewarned Thursday that Friday's report would reflect a permanent change in how such hospitalizations are reported.

-The first involves the federal Centers for Disease Control and Prevention revising its criteria for reporting COVID-19 related hospitalizations.
+The federal Centers for Disease Control and Prevention revising its criteria for reporting COVID-19 related hospitalizations.

-Previously, the CDC required hospitals to report patients only when they were under isolation precautions, which is typically a maximum of 21 days.
+Previously, the CDC required hospitals to report patients only when they were under isolation precautions.
 The CDC now requires hospitalizations be reported for the entire length of stay.

 "As a result, it is likely that North Carolina will see a one-time increase in hospitalizations and a continued higher number under the new definition," DHHS said.